Voted best in category in the Users' Choice awards.

 Very much a result of surviving writers' bias in that "Of course it was a Dark Age, we were miserable at that time!" after quietly ignoring how every single generation has had "The Good Old Days" fans, often paired with "Misery and woe, the current generation of children are terrible".

-If my memory of a vtuber's Dark Age history lesson serves, the ones which coined (and then re-coined by someone with an agenda) the term Dark Ages was talking about very local events but obviously using grand sweeping statements to encompass everything, everywhere because surely these dark and gloomy clouds were sent by Providence to highlight the misery of the whole (civilized) world.
+If my memory of a vtuber's Dark Age history lecture serves, the ones which coined (and then re-coined by someone with an agenda) the term Dark Ages was talking about very local events but obviously using grand sweeping statements to encompass everything, everywhere because surely these dark and gloomy clouds were sent by Providence to highlight the misery of the whole (civilized) world.

 Last edited: